Cristian Bușoi: Member of the European Parliament

 In April 2007, following the resignation of Adrian Cioroianu to become Foreign Affairs Minister, Bușoi replaced him as an MEP.
 Following a by-election that November, he was elected an MEP and resigned his Chamber seat.
 He was re-elected at the June 2009 European Parliament election.
 In the parliament, he was a member of the Committee on Internal Market and Consumer Protection.
 In this capacity, he served as the Parliament's rapporteur on the reform of the European Single Market.

 In June 2013, Bușoi was named head of Romania's National Health Insurance Fund, subsequently resigning from the European Parliament.
 He resigned from this office in early 2014, when the PNL left the governing coalition.
 At that year's May European Parliament election, Bușoi won a new term as an MEP.

 In April 2017, Bușoi became head of the PNL's Bucharest chapter, being elected as the only candidate.
 The following month, he entered the race for the PNL's national presidency, which he lost to Ludovic Orban on a 78–21 margin.
 In June 2019, following the party's poor performance in the capital city at the European Parliament election, he resigned from the Bucharest chapter leadership.
-Bușoi himself won a new term as MEP.
+Bușoi himself won a new term as MEP, failed to do so in 2024.